patrickjuchli/basic-ftp/README.md

 `size(path): Promise<number>`

-Get the size of a file.
+Get the size of a file in bytes.

 `rename(path, newPath): Promise<FTPResponse>`